Zoom on the Powermate CX1400

 Power & Run Time

-The Powermate CX1400 is powered by a 98 cc Powermate OHV 4-stroke engine.
-It delivers 120V, runs on gasoline and offers a running wattage of 1400W as well as a peak wattage of 1700W.
+The Powermate CX1400's engine, 98 cc Powermate OHV 4-stroke, fueled by gasoline, can deliver 120V.
+It provides a running wattage of 1400W and reaches a peak wattage of 1700W.

-Thanks to a fuel capacity of 1.5 gallon, the CX1400 can operate for around 8.5 hours at 50% load with a full tank (fuel consumption around 0.18 GPH).
+The CX1400 can operate for around 8.5 hours at 50% load with a full tank (fuel consumption around 0.18 GPH), due to its fuel capacity of 1.5 gallon.

 The control panel features the following 2 AC outlets:

-Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Powermate CX1400's package also includes these accessories: tool kit, oil and funnel.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Powermate CX1400's package also includes these accessories: tool kit, funnel and oil.

 The Powermate CX1400 is neither EPA approved nor CARB-compliant..